Avoid Student Loan Default Traps

-If a borrower fails to make a payment after 270 days, your loans will enter default.
+If you, the borrower, fail to make a payment after 270 days, your loans will enter default.
 Your loans will then be due immediately and will be sent to a collection agency.
-From there, the agency can tack on more fees and also report your payment as delinquent, which will severely hurt your credit.
+From there, the agency can tack on more fees and also report your payment as delinquent, which will severely hurt your credit score.

-Also, your wages could be garnished and so can your tax return.
+Also, your wages could be garnished and so can your income tax refund.
 Pretty serious stuff, huh?

 If you are having trouble paying, it’s crucial that you get in touch with your loan servicer immediately.
 You can also look into Public Service Loan Forgiveness as well as other forgiveness programs.

-Knowing these five things are crucial for truly understanding your student loans and managing them effectively.
+Truly understanding your student loans and managing them effectively is crucial.
 Student loans can be a burden and affect various areas of your life.
-Create a plan, get it off your back, and be happy.
+Create a repayment plan, get the debt off your back, and be happy.

 - Do you have any idea how much money you might need to borrow to pay for school?